South Amboy, New Jersey: Local government

 South Amboy is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council system of municipal government.
 The city is one of 71 municipalities (of the 564) statewide governed under this form.
 The governing body is comprised of the Mayor and the five-member City Council.
 The mayor is elected directly by the voters.
-The City Council is comprised of five members, two of whom are elected on an at-large basis while three are elected from wards.
+The City Council includes five members, two of whom are elected on an at-large basis while three are elected from wards.
 All members of the governing body are elected in partisan elections to serve four-year terms of office on a staggered basis in even-numbered years as part of the November general election, with the three ward seats up for election together and the two at-large seats and the mayoral seat up for vote together two years later.

-As of 2024, the Mayor of South Amboy is Democrat Fred Henry, whose term of office ends December 31, 2022.
-Members of the City Council are Council President Michael "Mickey" Gross (D, 2022; at-large), Council Vice President Christine Noble (D, 2022; at-large), Zusette Dato (D, 2024; Third Ward), Brian H. McLaughlin (D, 2024; First Ward) and Thomas B. Reilly (D, 2024; Second Ward).
+As of 2024, the Mayor of South Amboy is Democrat Fred Henry, whose term of office ends December 31, 2026.
+Members of the City Council are Council President Michael "Mickey" Gross (D, 2026; at-large), Anthony Conrad (D, 2026; at-large), Zusette Dato (D, 2028; Third Ward), Lawrence “Larry” Lenahan (D, 2028; First Ward) and Thomas B. Reilly (D, 2028; Second Ward).

 In February 2015, the City Council appointed Thomas Reilly to fill the Second Ward expiring in December 2016 that became vacant when Christine Noble took office in an at-large seat.
 In the 2015 November general election, Reilly was elected to serve the balance of the term of office.

 Following the death of Russell Stillwagon in June 2010, after serving nearly two decades on the City Council, Donald Applegate was chosen the following month by council members from among three names proposed to fill the vacancy representing the First Ward.